kfitz/reading-notebook/en/pages/brooks.md

 "The novel ends with Frédéric and Deslauriers conferring special privilege on a moment that does not fall within the normal chronology of the novel, a moment presented at the very end that in fact predates the beginning.
 This striking analepsis, prefigurative of such a later novelist as Faulkner, seems to say that everything we have read in this very long novel is somehow secondary to the unrecorded moment of three years before it began.
 It is as if the novel suddenly discovers that it began too late, that the *sjuzet* started out without knowing or accounting for an essential moment of the *fabula* -- as if we had all along been reading a detective story that only at the end leads us to its essential clue, and an unfair detective story, in that it gave us no way of knowing that the essential clue really lay outside the time frame it originally established; or as if we were in one of Freud's case histories, where it transpires that all that has been remembered must be conceived as a screen memory, masking the real scene of trauma, which comes out only at the end.
 Closure here also uncloses, suggesting that novels, like analyses, may in essence be interminable" (Brooks 211-12)

-8. Narrative Transaction and Transference
+## 8. Narrative Transaction and Transference

 "The shapes taken by stories and the reasons for their telling suggest the need to explore more fully the narrative sigutation -- narrative *in situation* between teller and listener -- and the kinds of reaction and understanding that narratives appear to want to elicit.
 All storytelling, Roland Barthes maintains, is contractual:  it asks for something in return for what it supplies" (Brooks 216)

 "Our exploration of narrative in the situation of its telling and its listening has led to the sketch of a transferential model of the text that seems to me pertinent and even crucial to the description of narrative as a process of dynamic exchange.
 For it is impotant to consider not only what a narrative is, but what it is for, and what its stakes are:  why it is told, what aims it may manifest and conceal, what it seeks not only to say but to do" (Brooks 235-36)

-9. An Unreadable Report:  Conrad's _Heart of Darkness_
+## 9. An Unreadable Report: Conrad's _Heart of Darkness_

 "We need now to consider a number of the issues we have raised, concerning endings, authority, repetition, and the transaction of narratives, in the context of the 'crisis' in the understanding of plots and plotting brought by the advent of Modernism" (Brooks 238)

 frame structure and narrative layerings in _Heart of Darkness_; each retelling is required because of the failures of previous tellings

-10. Fictions of the Wolf Man:  Freud and Narrative Understanding
+## 10. Fictions of the Wolf Man: Freud and Narrative Understanding

-"Like the two great representative novels of European Modernism that I have evoked [Mann's _The Magic Mountain_ and Proust's _Recherche_], the story of the Wolf Man contains within it the outline of a 'standard' nineteenth-century narrative -- the story of a coherent individual in society and within history -- yet, again like these novels, so complicated and undermined by the process of its telling that the apparent premises of the nineteenth-century narrrative mode are put into question.
+"Like the two great representative novels of European Modernism that I have evoked /[Mann's _The Magic Mountain_ and Proust's _Recherche_/], the story of the Wolf Man contains within it the outline of a 'standard' nineteenth-century narrative -- the story of a coherent individual in society and within history -- yet, again like these novels, so complicated and undermined by the process of its telling that the apparent premises of the nineteenth-century narrrative mode are put into question.
 In a manner yet more radical than Mann's or even Proust's -- perhaps more nearly approaching Faulkner's -- Freud's case history involves a new questioning of how life stories go together, how narrative units combine in significant sequence, where cause and effect are to be sought, and how meaning is related to narration" (Brooks 268)

-11. Incredulous Narration:  _Absalom, Absalom!_
+## 11. Incredulous Narration: _Absalom, Absalom!_

 "We need to ask three straightforward, quite naive questions:  What do they recount?
 How do they know it?
 What is their motive, their investment in what they recount?"
 (Brooks 297)

-In Conclusion:  Endgames and the Study of Plot
+## In Conclusion: Endgames and the Study of Plot

 "Any closure to our subject would be artificially imposed:  the story of plot may be interminable, the examples calling for attention are legion, and any terminus reached suggests the need for a revisionary epilogue, another perspective, a different narrative" (Brooks 313)